§ Best of · Updated July 2026

 § The picks

-AI-native code editor with agents, codebase context, completions, and review workflows.
+AI-native code editor with agents, Composer, codebase context, and multi-model support.

 The category leader.
 Multi-file edits, agent mode, and tab-complete that understands your project — all in one IDE.